dgaydukov/cert-spring5/spring5.md

 ###### Prototype into Singleton
 To add ability for singleton to get every time new prototype we should add `@Scope(value = ConfigurableBeanFactory.SCOPE_PROTOTYPE, proxyMode = ScopedProxyMode.TARGET_CLASS)`
+In case of xml configuration, we would need to make singleton abstract, and add abstract method to get prototype instance, and add it to xml like `<lookup-method name="getPrinter" bean="prototypePrinter"/>`
 ```java
 import com.example.logic.ann.prototypeintosingleton.SingletonBean;